Yogsther/connectia/README.md

 # Connectia | Simple & Lightweight ajax framework for nodeJS.

+Simple webserver with ajax support, powered by Express.

+**Features**
+* Easy and intuative ajax features
+* JSON and URI encoded for sending any variable type
+* Support for special characters (åäö) in contents
+* Minimal code required to get started
+* Lightweight

 ## Usage, Server

 Check out a full example here with a cookie-token-auth system https://github.com/Yogsther/connectia-example